Enabling Fast Polar SC Decoding with IR-HARQ: Introduction

 This work introduces modifications to the state-of-the-art SC special node algorithms \cite{10293973,sarkis_fast_2014} to enable their integration with polar IR-HARQ in SC decoding.
-Unlike, the method proposed for SCL decoding \cite{jalaleddine_hardware-friendly_2025}, the method introduced here is optimized for SC decoding with little complexity overhead compared to the existing SC decoding special node algorithms.
-The incorporation of special nodes in the IR-HARQ framework effectively reduces the number of node traversals required during SC decoding by up-to $72\%$ with polar code of length 2048, thereby lowering the overall decoding latency.
-The structure of this work is as follows: first, a review of polar codes and the polar IR-HARQ scheme is provided.
-Next, an explanation of the necessary modifications for special nodes is detailed along with the performance of the modified nodes compared to the original nodes.
-Finally, the conclusions are presented.
+Unlike the method proposed for SCL decoding \cite{jalaleddine_hardware-friendly_2025}, the method introduced here is optimized for SC decoding with little complexity overhead compared to the existing SC decoding special node algorithms.
+The incorporation of special nodes in the IR-HARQ framework effectively reduces the number of node traversals required during SC decoding by up-to {$66\%$} with polar codes, thereby lowering the overall decoding latency.